surjit/jpauli.github.io/_carew/posts/2014-06-30-realpath-cache.md

 This also shows that priming the cache by hitting few URLs from your website before opening it to public just after a new deploy is important here as well.
 This will not only prime your OPcode cache, but also the realpath cache, and your Kernel's page cache as well.

 How to clear this cache ?
-The function is hidden in PHP. realpath_cache_clear() ?
-No, it doesn't exist, too bad :-) Welcome *clearstatcache(true)*.
+The function is hidden in PHP. `realpath_cache_clear()` ?
+No, it doesn't exist, too bad :-) Welcome `clearstatcache(true)`.
-The true parameter is very important, it is called $clear_realpath_cache, so yes, obviously this is what we want to do.
+The true parameter is very important, it is named *$clear_realpath_cache*, so yes, obviously this is what we want to do.

 ##An example